 there goes the fear (again)

-there was a man selling liquid and stick-based incense, describing the various odors the incense came in, its uses, ya know the usual shtick. well i was sitting next to this 10 year old girl, and beside her was her parent or guardian. on the girl's lap was a cloth lunchbox that was unzipped and the girl was spacing out in typical 10-year-old fashion. slightly listening to the salesman tho i suspect more lost in her own thoughts.
+a parent has every right to be fearful when a stranger approaches their child. tonight on the subway however, i literally broke out laughing at the events that transpired. and i felt even more ridiculous laughing while reading john updike's terrorist. not exactly what one would classify as humorous.there was a man selling liquid and stick-based incense, describing the various odors the incense came in, its uses, ya know the usual shtick. well i was sitting next to this 10 year old girl, and beside her was her parent or guardian. on the girl's lap was a cloth lunchbox that was unzipped and the girl was spacing out in typical 10-year-old fashion. slightly listening to the salesman tho i suspect more lost in her own thoughts.

 the man approached our section of the train and the mother became more and more nervous, i could see her hands trembling out of the corner of my eye. now from what i could tell, the seller was not homeless or meant to be feared in any way, in fact i found him to be much more innocuous than the typical purveyor of subway mercantile. a bit hippyish but otherwise a non-vagrant. nevertheless, as he drew near, she grabbed at the little girl's lunchbox and with timorous fingers, zipped the three sides swiftly shut.